top of page

 The noun 'conflict' has its etymological roots in the Latin word 'conflictus,' which is a past participle of 'confligere.'
 'Confligere' is a combination of 'con-' meaning 'together' and 'fligere' meaning 'to strike' or 'to clash.'
 This etymology vividly conveys the essence of 'conflict' as a state of discord or opposition where different parties or entities come 'together' in a clash or striking of opposing interests or viewpoints.
 It implies a collision of ideas, values, or objectives that lead to disagreement or tension.
 The term 'conflict' retains its etymological connection to the concept of opposing forces or interests coming together in a contentious manner, reflecting its fundamental nature as a clash or disagreement.

-Find the meaning of conflict:
+Quiz: Find the meaning of the noun conflict:

 Try Again!